 Choosing Your Indian Star Tortoise

-Star tortoises are very long term pets and while very beautiful, can also be an expensive purchase.
-Be sure you're up to the task before taking one home.
+Star tortoises are very long-term pets and while very beautiful, can also be an expensive purchase.
+Be sure you're up to the task of caring for a tortoise before taking one home.

 The best way to acquire any reptile or amphibian as a pet is to seek out a reputable breeder.
 You'll want to look for a captive-bred animal, because they're less likely to have parasitic infections, and a reputable breeder will have its health history.